Skip to content

 • skewing

-The Control API is designed especially for creating custom controls and customizing existing ones.
+The Control Class and the API is designed especially for creating custom controls and customizing existing ones either in appearances or functionalities.
+More on Controls here

 Drawing & Brushes